Live Commerce: A Trend Or A Temporary Whim Of The Industry?

-Large businesses have more streaming opportunities—they can use any platform to attract popular bloggers or stars.
+Large businesses have more streaming opportunities—they can use any live commerce platforms to attract popular bloggers or stars.
 For small companies, it makes more sense to use social networks and marketplaces, and the project owner can act as a presenter.
 The main thing is that the brand has something to say and is not afraid to show the underside of the business and lose control of the situation.

 Website or app for the online store

 It is difficult for a retailer to launch live commerce independently—it takes much time and is expensive.
 It is more profitable to work with contractors—you can integrate with a streaming platform in 1 day instead of several months, and this is dozens of times cheaper than coding by yourself.
 The site interface provides everything you need to increase sales—in front of the buyer’s eyes is a card, and under the finger—the button “Buy,” you can move the discussed product in the foreground.